-The Hotel Noa was the only hotel in the moribund Asahikawa love hotel district that I managed to enter.
-The entire top half of the front facade had lost its sheeting, leaving a bare wooden frame, but the building was otherwise intact and waterproof.
+The Hotel Noa stands amidst a moribund love hotel district in the town of Asahikawa, Hokkaido.
+The entire top half of the front facade had lost its sheeting, leaving a bare wooden frame, so I had little doubt that the place was abandoned.

-After establishing that the hotel was completely abandoned, I made my way along the narrow alley on the left side, and found a sliding window that had been left unlatched, through which I made my entry.
+After verifying that the hotel was completely abandoned, I made my way along the narrow alley to the left of the building, and found a sliding window that had been left unlatched, through which I made my entry.

 The window opened into a narrow rear corridor, which provided a passage between the guest rooms and the office.
 Most of the windows were boarded up, so the corridor was a lot darker than it looks in the photograph, which required a very long exposure.
 Note that the last room is number seven, but there were clearly only six rooms.
 Each garage had its own stairway leading directly to the room above, so the customers wouldn't have seen the dingy corridor.